 A weekly status report template isn’t something we should overthink.
 It doesn't need to be a complex Excel spreadsheet that took hours to create and takes an hour to complete each week.
 At the end of the day, a weekly status report should communicate:

-And, if you want your team to begin thinking ahead to next week, include:
+Question 4 is helpful if you want your team to begin thinking ahead to next week.

 So, you don’t want a weekly status report to feel like yet another thing that has to get done, because then, eventually, it will just cease to get done.
 It needs to become a natural part of your team’s operational cadence (how your team interacts with its work).